boozallen/AVScan2Vec/README.md

 # AVScan2Vec

 AVScan2Vec is a sequence-to-sequence autoencoder that can embed antivirus results for a malicious file into a vector.
 These vectors can then be used for downstream ML tasks such as classification, clustering, and nearest-neighbor lookup.
-More details about AVScan2Vec are provided in our paper.

-TODO

-If you use AVScan2Vec in your own research, please use this citation:

-TODO

 ## Installation